davidliyutong/davidliyutong.github.io/_pages/about.md

 - **ROS**: I have experience in developing packages related to **ROS1**/**ROS2** systems,
 - **Robots**: I have used multiple robot systems, including **Franka Panda**, **Flexiv Rizon**, and the **UR** series.
-- **Motion Capture**: I have developed Data Acquisition Programs baed on **OptiTrack**.
+- **Motion Capture**: I have developed Data Acquisition Programs based on **OptiTrack**.
-- **TSN**: I have extensive experience in sensor time synchronization and simutaneous data recording.
+- **TSN**: I have extensive experience in sensor time synchronization and simultaneous data recording.
 - **Simulation**: I have used simulators such as **IssacLab**, **PyBullet** and **RFUniverse**.
 - **Visualization**: I am familiar with **Open3D** and **ImGUI**.
 - **Planning**: I have experience in using MoveIt.
-- **Mecanical Design**: I am proficient in designing parts using **Solidworks** and **SketchUp**.
+- **Mechanical Design**: I am proficient in designing parts using **Solidworks** and **SketchUp**.

-**Information Engineering.** My personal hobbies are assembling server clusters and maintenance of weak power systems.
+**Information Engineering.** My personal hobbies include assembling server clusters and maintaining weak power systems.
 I have worked as a cluster administrator in my colleges and my labs.
 I am skilled in:

 - **Server Maintenance**: Debian/Ubuntu/RedHat and Windows Server.
 - **Virtualized Computing**: QEMU, Proxmox, VMWare and Hyper-V.